 The room was dimly lit and full of people, I could feel the collective heat of each person sluggishly moving about the room.
 There was a slight tension in the room, expectation, excitement, hunger, but despite all these things everyone was still.
 So I was still, I did my best to blend in, to maintain the facade that I was the same as them.
 Truth is we were all very different and all at very different parts of life, but I thought that admitting that I wasn’t where they were would draw attention to myself.
 I didn’t want that.
 There was a difference between me and them, they were in love with Him and I was angry at Him.
 They were drawing near to Him and I was doing my best to maintain my distance.
 I didn’t want prayer, I didn’t want them to see the pain I held in my heart or the anger I had toward the God I couldn’t believe.
 I needed it though.
 My heart was so broken, it writhed and shuddered inside my chest, aching and tearing me apart.
 I did my best on the outside to look like I had it all together, to look like I was fine.
-I was not fine, but even if I couldn’t admit that I could figure it out on my own, I didn’t need help.
+I was not fine, but even if I couldn’t admit that I couldn’t figure it out on my own, I didn’t need help.
 There was music on stage, worshippers leading us in a melody I had never heard.
 I closed my eyes and listened, raising my hands once in a while like the people around me.
 They went through a few songs, the atmosphere shifted, more hunger, passion, shifting to desperation even.
 The music slowed and a pastor stepped forward.

 ” I want you all to close your eyes.
 Close your eyes and look back”, I did not close my eyes right away, but when I did he continued speaking, “look into your past might be last week or yesterday but I want you to look back and find pain, maybe somebody said something that hurt you or maybe you went through something painful.”
 I was all to familiar with that pain.
 I had let it rule me, define who I was and how I saw myself, how I saw God.
 It controlled me and I let it, the experiences I went through were inexcusable and unforgivable, if I let go of the pain it would be like those things never happened and then the people who did them to me would get away with it, my parents and cousin and God would get away with it.
 The pastor continued, “now I want you to give the pain to God, surrender it to Him and let him heal you”.